My Degree Audit

 open the desired section individually by clicking the next to it, or you can select

 = Complete requirements/sub-requirements

 = In-Progress requirements/sub-requirements

-Courses in the Select From sections of the audit are hyperlinked to the undergraduate bulletin so that you can see a brief course description of a course by clicking on the course in your audit.
+Courses in the Select From sections of the audit are hyperlinked to the Undergraduate Catalog so that you can see a brief course description of a course by clicking on the course in your audit.